naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 <tr>
 <td>Example:</td>
-<td><font color="red"><b>check_result_path=/var/spool/nagios/checkresults</b></font></td>
+<td><font color="red"><b>check_result_path=/var/spool/naemon/checkresults</b></font></td>
 </tr>
 </table>

-<p>This options determines which directory Naemon will use to temporarily store host and service check results before they are processed.
-This directory should not be used to store any other files, as Naemon will periodically clean this directory of old file (see the <a href="#max_check_result_file_age">max_check_result_file_age</a> option for more information).</p>
+This options determines which directory Naemon will use to temporarily store host and service check results before they are processed.

+This directory should not be used to store any other files, as Naemon will periodically clean this directory of old file (see the <a href="#max_check_result_file_age">max_check_result_file_age</a> option for more information).

-<div class="alert alert-info" style="margin: 10px;"><i class="glyphicon glyphicon-info-sign"></i> Note: Make sure that only a single instance of Naemon has access to the check result path.
-If multiple instances of Naemon have their check result path set to the same directory, you will run into problems with check results being processed (incorrectly) by the wrong instance of Naemon!</div>
+{{ site.note }}Make sure that only a single instance of Naemon has access to the check result path.{{ site.end }}

+If multiple instances of Naemon have their check result path set to the same directory, you will run into problems with check results being processed (incorrectly) by the wrong instance of Naemon!

 <a name="max_check_result_file_age"></a>
 #### Max Check Result File Age